Circular orders: topology and continuous actions: Order preserving actions and tameness

-\begin{prop} \cite{GM-TC} Let $H_+(\T)$ be the Polish topological group of all c-order preserving homeomorphisms of the circle $\T$.
-The minimal circularly ordered dynamical system $(H_+(\T), \T)$ is tame but not Tame$_\mathbf{1}$. \end{prop} \begin{proof} This system is tame being a circularly ordered system (Theorem \ref{t:CoisWRN}).
+\begin{prop} \cite[Proposition 8.10]{GM-TC} Let $H_+(\T)$ be the Polish topological group of all c-order preserving homeomorphisms of the circle $\T$.
+The minimal circularly ordered dynamical system $(H_+(\T), \T)$ is tame but not \rm{Tame}$_\mathbf{1}$. \end{prop} \begin{proof} This system is tame being a circularly ordered system (Theorem \ref{t:CoisWRN}).
 However, the enveloping semigroup of this c-order preserving system is not first countable.
 Choose any point $a \in \T$.
-For every $b \neq a$ in $\T$, the pair $(a, b)$ is the target pair of a loxodromic idempotent $p=p_{(a, b)}$ with attracting point $a$ and repelling point $b$.
+For every $b \neq a$ in $\T$, the pair $(a, b)$ is the target pair of a loxodromic idempotent $p=p_{(a, b)}$ (see Figure 3) with attracting point $a$ and repelling point $b$.

 Then, by results of \cite{GM-TC}, the parabolic idempotent $p_a$ defined by $p_ax = a, \ \forall x \in \T$, does not admit a countable basis for its topology. \end{proof}

+In a similar way to the proof of Proposition \ref{ex:T}, one shows that the $G$-system $M(G)=split(\T,\Q_0)$ from Fact \ref{f:GM}.3 is tame but not Tame$_\mathbf{1}$.

 \begin{remark} Theorems \ref{t:lin-Helly} and \ref{t:LOT1} cannot be extended, in general, to circular orders.
 Indeed, the ``circular analog of Helly's space" $M_+(\T,\T)$ (which is a separable Rosenthal compactum) is not first countable.
 Also its subspace, the enveloping semigroup $E(\T)$ of the circularly ordered system $(H_+(\T), \T)$ from Example \ref{ex:T}, is not first countable.
 This result demonstrates once more the relative complexity of circular orders when compared with linear orders. \end{remark}

-\begin{remark} Let $\Q_0=\Q/\Z \subset \T$ be the circled rationals with the discrete topology and let $G=\Aut(\Q_0)$ be the automorphism group (in its pointwise topology) of the circularly ordered set $\Q_0$.
-In \cite{GM-TC} we have shown that the universal minimal $G$-system of the Polish topological group $G$ can be identified with the circularly ordered compact metric space $\mathrm{Split}(\T; \Q_\circ)$, which is constructed by splitting the points of $\Q_0$ in $\T$.
-In a similar way to the proof of Proposition \ref{ex:T}, one shows that the $G$-system $M(G)$ is tame but not Tame$_\mathbf{1}$. \end{remark}

-\begin{prop} If the enveloping semigroup $E(X)$, as a compact space, is circularly ordered, then the original metrizable dynamical system $X$ is Tame$_\mathbf{2}$. \end{prop} \begin{proof} Since $X$ is a metrizable compactum, $E(X)$ is separable.
-Hence, assuming that $E(X)$ is circularly ordered, we obtain that $E(X)$ is hereditarily separable by Lemma \ref{c-doubling}(v). \end{proof}
+\begin{prop} If the enveloping semigroup $E(X)$, as a compact space, is circularly ordered, then the original compact metrizable dynamical system $X$ is \rm{Tame}$_\mathbf{2}$. \end{prop} \begin{proof} Since $X$ is a metrizable compactum, $E(X)$ is separable.
+Hence, assuming that $E(X)$ is circularly ordered, we obtain that $E(X)$ is hereditarily separable by Corollary \ref{c:normality}(3). \end{proof}

-It would be interesting to study for which c-ordered systems the enveloping semigroup is c-ordered (at least as a compact space).